prasadshirvandkar/Swifty-Draw/README.md

 * Training the dataset : The retrained_graph_swiftydraw.pb and retrained_labels_swiftydraw.txt have not been provided in this source.
 So you'll have to train the neural network yourself to get these files out.
-Checkout [Training&Processing](https://github.com/MidsizeMango/Swifty-Draw/tree/master/Training-Processing) for details about processing and training.
+Checkout [Training and Processing](https://github.com/MidsizeMango/Swifty-Draw/tree/master/Training-Processing) for details about processing and training.